Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 Here’s an interesting read on converting PDFs into HTML content for better search engine rankings:

-Duplicate content generally refers to content that appears in more than one place (URL) on your site.
-Google doesn't like that.
+Duplicate content is more of a problem when content appears in more than one place (URL) on your site.
+Google isn’t a big fan of that.

 However, if the same content appears on the Internet in more than one place (URL) – this happens with we syndicate the same content to different websites, Google will look for the one that it thinks is the original source and rank that URL and not the other copies.